 Goodada offers a China trademark registration service – To learn out more please visit this page – https://www.goodada.com/us/china-trade-protection-dispute-services

 My company receives a lot of calls every year from exporters who are struggling to get paid from their buyers in China.

 A lot of Chinese buyers will look for credit straight away.
-You can avoid this issue by explaining to them that they need to earn the right to receive credit that that you may look into credit terms with them after 18 months of purchases.
-If the Chinese Buyer refuses to purchase from you unless they have credit, then you will know from that their prime interest is in credit and not your product.
+You can avoid this issue by explaining to them that they need to earn the right to receive credit, and, that you may look into credit terms with them after 18 months of purchases.
+If the Chinese Buyer refuses to purchase from you unless they have credit, then you will know that their prime interest is in credit and not your product.

 If you are unlucky enough to experience bad debt or poor payment issues, please contact me to discuss.
 My contact details are located at the end of this document.